PHI 328: History of Ancient Philosophy

 Tempe, AZ.
 85287-4302

-The standard scholarly works do not solve the problem.
+The scholarly works do not solve the problem.
 These works are very narrowly focused on a period within the history or on a specific text or texts.
-Beginning students find such detailed analysis and argument difficult to comprehend because so much of it presupposes a general understanding of the lines of thought that run through and define the Ancient philosophical tradition that these students themselves lacked.
+Beginning students find such detailed analysis and argument difficult to comprehend because so much of it presupposes a general understanding of Ancient philosophy that beginning students do not possess.

-The standard anthologies are the traditional alternative, but they do not provide enough explanation for beginning students.
-They provide brief introductory remarks, and these remarks are almost always too brief to provide the context beginning students need to understand what the Ancient philosophers are thinking.
+The anthologies are the traditional alternative, but the explanations in these anthologies are too brief to help students understand what the Ancient philosophers were thinking.

 To provide enough explanation of the right kind, I wrote Ancient Greek Philosophy.